henrhie/Note.js/README.md

   </a>
 </p>

-<h4>Think Jupyter for Javascript.
+<h4>Think Jupyter notebook 📒 for Javascript.
 Note.js allows you to quickly prototype your frontend projects with a Jupyter-like interface in a seamless fashion.</h4>